vidyakharvi2/INTERNSHIP/README.md

 # INTERNSHIP
-Hey Vidya, I am Roja Tandel
+Hey Vidya, I am Roja Tandel.
-Hope you are doing well
+Hope you are doing well,
-Thank you
+Thank you.